UK Directors’ report, employment of disabled persons and employee involvement, SI 2008/410 Sch 7

 Corporate governance statement (extract)

-• mental health training available for all line managers to assist them in supporting their teams.
-In addition the business has trained a number of mental health first aiders.
+• mental health training available for all line managers, developed in conjunction with the Samaritans, to assist them in supporting their teams;

-• wellbeing days and events, which are now often held virtually and this will enable all employees to participate in the various activities and workshops.
+• wellbeing events which are now often held virtually and this will enable all employees to participate in various activities and workshops; and

 • menopause awareness training for employees and line managers.